Latvia in the Eurovision Song Contest 2005: Background

 As part of its duties as participating broadcaster, LTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster confirmed its intentions to participate at the 2005 contest on 4 September 2004.
 LTV has selected its entries for the contest through a national final.
 Since its debut in 2000, the broadcaster had organised the selection show Eirodziesma.
-Along with its participation confirmation, the broadcaster announced that its would organise Eirodziesma 2005 in order to select its entry for the 2005 contest.
+Along with its participation confirmation, the broadcaster announced that it would organise Eirodziesma 2005 in order to select its entry for the 2005 contest.

 Before Eurovision

 Eirodziesma 2005

 Eirodziesma 2005 was the sixth edition of Eirodziesma, the music competition organised by LTV to select its entries for the Eurovision Song Contest.
 The competition commenced on 29 January 2005 and concluded with a final on 26 February 2005.
 All shows in the competition were hosted by Elvis Jansons and Ija Circene and broadcast on LTV1.